Law School Case Brief

 El Di, Inc. v.
 Bethany Beach - 477 A.2d 1066 (Del.
 1984)

 A court will not enforce a restrictive covenant where a fundamental change has occurred in the intended character of the neighborhood that renders the benefits underlying imposition of the restrictions incapable of enjoyment.

-The court reversed the grant of the permanent injunction finding that the trial court erred in holding that the change of conditions was insufficient to negate the restrictive covenant.
-Since 1901, the character of that area of the old-town section now zoned C-1 was so substantial as to justify modification of the deed restriction.
+The Supreme Court of Delaware reversed the grant of the permanent injunction finding that the trial court erred in holding that the change of conditions was insufficient to negate the restrictive covenant.
+According to the Court, since 1901, the character of that area of the old-Town section now zoned C-1 was so substantial as to justify modification of the deed restriction.
 The business uses, the availability of alcohol in close proximity to this section of town, and the repeated use of "brown-bagging" in the C-1 district rendered the originally intended benefits of the covenants unattainable in what had become an area detached in character from the strictly residential surroundings to the west and made enforcement of the covenant unreasonable.

 Not a Lexis Advance subscriber?
 Try it out for free.